 Explanation: In the rolling terrain the interval is considered as 50m and in hilly terrain is taken as 30m.

-8. The first step in preliminary survey is
+8. What is the first step in a preliminary survey?

 a) Primary traverse